wilmixjemin8/DOTWEB3.0Part3/README.md

-# JDOLLAR2.0Part3
+# DOTWEB3.0Part3
 ==================

-JDOLLAR2.0-V.1-PART3 is   invented  in JDOLLAR(JWEB) by  wilmix  jemin  j in  year  2017  focused  only  for  webapplication.
+DOTWEB3.0-V.1-PART3 is   invented  in DOTWEB(JWEB) by  wilmix  jemin  j in  year  2017  focused  only  for  webapplication.

-and   so  JDOLLAR2.0-V.1-PART3   is  ranked  as  RANK Z'  P.L
+and   so  DOTWEB3.0-V.1-PART3   is  ranked  as  RANK Z'  P.L

 since  it   has   Advanced Business  and     Webapplication  type  technologies.